 - Electronic devices (such as tablets or cell phones) and headphones

-- Puzzles, journals, and knitting
+- Puzzles, journals and knitting

-- Books and magazines
+- · Books and magazines

 - Earplugs

 - Layers of clothing to adjust to changing body temperatures

-- Meals and snacks from home
+- · Meals and snacks from home

 - Money to buy meals and snacks (Fox Chase offers several food options.
 See page 7.)

 - Previously prescribed pain medicines

-- If you require oxygen, please bring your home oxygen in with you.
-We will transfer you to our wall oxygen in the infusion unit.

-The Infusion Room has TVs for patients to watch regular programming, educational videos, and a relaxation channel.
-If you don't have your own, the Infusion Center can provide you with an iPad for use during treatment.
+The Infusion Room has TVs for patients to watch regular programming, educational videos and a relaxation channel.
+If you don't have your own, our Resource and Education Center can provide you with an iPad for use during treatment.
 Fox Chase has free Wi-Fi access.